 How much do we love Bun Cha Hanoi?
 Watch our video to find out why we walked 48 minutes in Hanoi’s heat and humidity to eat this iconic noodle dish invented and perfected in Vietnam’s chaotic capital city.

 Have you eaten Bun Cha Hanoi yet?

-We kept hearing this question from friends near and far as soon as we arrived in Hanoi.
+We kept hearing this question about one of the Vietnam food favorites from friends near and far as soon as we arrived in Hanoi.
 Finally, our answer was yes – we ate Vietnamese Bún Chả Hà Nội and we loved it!

 Sure, we could have eaten Bun Cha near our Old Quarter Hanoi hotel at one of the many Bun Cha Vietnamese restaurants in the busy neighborhood.
 Instead, on the advice our trusty friend Mai of Tho Loves Food, we walked to a restaurant on the outskirts of town to check out the popular local dish.
 As a bonus, we also got a taste of authentic Hanoi during our walk.